Interpreters in Criminal Investigations and Proceedings

 - Cannot get public funding

 - Cannot afford to privately fund an interpreter, and has no family member, or friend, who can attend to interpret for them and who is acceptable to the court.

-For foreign language interpreters in any court proceedings HMCTS arranges and pays for interpreters in accordance with a standard set of terms and conditions.
+For foreign language interpreters in any court proceedings we arrange and pay for interpreters in accordance with a standard set of terms and conditions.

 Welsh Language Interpreters

 The Welsh Language Act 1993 provides the right for any party to speak Welsh in legal proceedings in Wales (criminal, civil and tribunals hearings).
-As soon as it is known that the Welsh language is to be used at a hearing details should be provided to HMCTS’ Welsh Language Unit by e-mailing email@example.com who will arrange a Welsh interpreter from the list of those who have successfully sat examinations in simultaneous interpretation.
-Her Majesty’s Courts & Tribunals Service is responsible for paying the interpreter's fees.
+As soon as it is known that the Welsh language is to be used at a hearing details should be provided to HMCTS’ Welsh Language Unit by e-mailing firstname.lastname@example.org who will arrange a Welsh interpreter from the list of those who have successfully sat examinations in simultaneous interpretation.
+We are responsible for paying the interpreter's fees.